 Our accreditation is led by a Task Force composed of:

-- Amy Waer, MD, vice dean of Education and Academic Programs
+- Amy Waer, MD, executive dean for Education and Academic Programs

-- Jim Donovan, MD, associate dean, Round Rock
+- Jim Donovan, MD, vice dean, Round Rock

 - Cayla Teal, PhD, associate dean, Office of Evaluation and Assessment